The Confusion Behind the Term Aromatherapy

 Robert Tisserand the aromatherapy pioneer and expert who was responsible for being one of the first individuals to bring knowledge and education of aromatherapy to English speaking nations, has written several books and articles including the highly respected 1977 publication The Art of Aromatherapy.
 The Art of Aromatherapy was the first aromatherapy book to be published in English.

-I recall a lively correspondence that I enjoyed with Mr. Tisserand several years ago regarding the confusion over the term aromatherapy.
+I recall a lively correspondence that I enjoyed with Robert Tisserand several years ago regarding the confusion over the term aromatherapy.
 In brief, we both agreed that the term is confusing and does not fully capture what the field is all about, and we shared our comments over the dilemmas in changing the name of this valuable holistic field.
 Though there is agreement amongst many that the term aromatherapy is misleading, little has been able to be done to solve the dilemma.
 We cannot magically snap our fingers and instantly change the term aromatherapy to something immediately accepted by all and that doesn't frequently draw clouded assumptions.

 The dilemmas that exist include the following: